Brazilian cuisine

-Brazilian cuisine is the set of cooking practices and traditions of Brazil, and is characterized by European, Amerindian, African, and Asian (Arab, Japanese, and most recently, Chinese) influences.
+Brazilian cuisine is the set of cooking practices and traditions of Brazil, and is characterized by African, European, Amerindian and Asian (Levantine, Japanese, and most recently, Chinese) influences.
 It varies greatly by region, reflecting the country's mix of native and immigrant populations, and its continental size as well.
 This has created a national cuisine marked by the preservation of regional differences.

-Ingredients first used by native peoples in Brazil include cashews, cassava, guaraná, açaí, cumaru, and tucupi.
+Ingredients first used by native peoples in Brazil include cashews, cassava, pineapple, guaraná, açaí, cumaru, and tucupi.
 From there, the many waves of immigrants brought some of their typical dishes, replacing missing ingredients with local equivalents.
 For instance, the European immigrants (primarily from Portugal, Italy, Spain, Germany, Netherlands, Poland, and Ukraine), were accustomed to a wheat-based diet, and introduced wine, leafy vegetables, and dairy products into Brazilian cuisine.
 When potatoes were not available, they discovered how to use the native sweet manioc as a replacement.
 Enslaved Africans also had a role in developing Brazilian cuisine, especially in the coastal states.
 The foreign influence extended to later migratory waves; Japanese immigrants brought most of the food items that Brazilians associate with Asian cuisine today, and introduced large-scale aviaries well into the 20th century.

 The most visible regional cuisines belong to the states of Minas Gerais and Bahia.
-Minas Gerais cuisine has European influence in delicacies and dairy products such as feijão tropeiro, pão de queijo and Minas cheese, and Bahian cuisine due to the presence of African delicacies such as acarajé, abará and vatapá.
+Minas Gerais cuisine has European influence in delicacies and dairy products such as feijão tropeiro, pão de queijo and Minas cheese, and Bahian cuisine due to the presence of African delicacies such as Acarajé, Abará and vatapá.

 Root vegetables such as manioc (locally known as mandioca, aipim or macaxeira, among other names), yams, and fruit like açaí, cupuaçu, mango, papaya, guava, orange, passion fruit, pineapple, and hog plum are among the local ingredients used in cooking.

 Some typical dishes are feijoada, considered the country's national dish, and regional foods such as beiju, feijão tropeiro, vatapá, moqueca capixaba, polenta (from Italian cuisine) and acarajé (from African cuisine).
 There is also caruru, which consists of okra, onion, dried shrimp, and toasted nuts (peanuts or cashews), cooked with palm oil until a spread-like consistency is reached; moqueca baiana, consisting of slow-cooked fish in palm oil and coconut milk, tomatoes, bell peppers, onions, garlic and topped with cilantro.

 The national beverage is coffee, while cachaça is Brazil's native liquor.
 Cachaça is distilled from fermented sugar cane must, and is the main ingredient in the national cocktail, caipirinha.

 Pães de queijo and salgadinhos such as pastéis, coxinhas, risoles and quibe are common finger food items.